 Following oral administration of a 100-mg dose to healthy subjects, sitagliptin was rapidly absorbed, with peak plasma concentrations (median $T{max}$ ) occurring 1 to 4 hours post-dose, mean plasma AUC of sitagliptin was 8.52 $\mu$ M•hr, $C{max}$ was 950 nM.
 The absolute bioavailability of sitagliptin is approximately 87 %.
-Since co-administration of a high-fat meal with sitagliptin had no effect on the pharmacokinetics, Januvia may be administered with or without food.
+Since co-administration of a high-fat meal with sitagliptin did not affect the pharmacokinetics, sitagliptin may be administered with or without food.